SABS-R3-Epidemiology/epiabm/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] All new functions have docstrings in the correct style
-- [ ] I've verified the docs load proerly online
+- [ ] I've verified the complete docs build locally without errors
 - [ ] I've maintained 100% coverage (please mention any 'no cover' annotations explicitly)
 - [ ] I've unit-tested all new methods directly